who-blackbird/who-blackbird.github.io/contents/variant-calling.md

 isec/0002.vcf   for records from long_reads_VCF shared by both isec/0003.vcf   for records from short_reads_VCF shared by both
 ```

 - How many SNVs have been called by both technologies?
 - How many SNVs have been missed by short and/or long read sequencing?

-*Hint:* to count the number of variants (= numer of rows in file excluding header) you can use the command `bcftools view -H isec/0000.vcf | wc -l`
+_Hint:_ to count the number of variants (= number of rows in file excluding header) you can use the command `bcftools view -H isec/0000.vcf | wc -l`

 Now, explore the variants in the **IGV**.
 Open IGV and load the Homo_sapiens.GRCh38.dna.fasta (`$ref`) reference genome by selecting Genomes>Load from File or Genomes>Load from URL.
 The new genome will be added to the drop-down menu, and also loaded and displayed in the IGV window.

 Then, load your BAM files `$LRS_bam` and `$SRS_bam`.

 ## Structural Variant Calling {#svcalling}

 Algorithms for calling SVs from long-read sequencing data include:

 - [Sniffles](http://github.com/fritzsedlazeck/Sniffles): best used with minimap2 or NGMLR.
 - [NanoSV](http://github.com/philres/ngmlr): best used with LAST.

 Here, we will use **Sniffles** for calling structural variants.